Chapter Twelve: On the heights of Mount Chimborazo

 A few days later, the president invited Thornton and his ladies to dinner.
 However, on June 2, 1802, Jefferson appointed the board's clerk, Thomas Munroe, as the Superintendent.
 Mrs. Thornton complained.
 The president said the job was temporary.
 Munroe served until 1815.(6)

 Thornton lost his power over the Capitol in the nicest way.
-Madison appointed him to be the one State Department clerk who would process patent applications.
-All he had to do was pass on the $30 application fee to the Treasury, fill out a patent form for the signatures of the Secretary of State and President, file away the application and a description of the invention, and if possible, retain a model.
-The salary was very high for a clerk but not for a federal officer, only $1400.
-To soften the blow, the president also appointed him one of four commissioners of bankruptcy for the District of Columbia and calculated that Thornton would make $600 a year in fees.
+Knowing that Thornton was short of funds, the president also appointed him one of four commissioners of bankruptcy for the District of Columbia and calculated that Thornton would make $600 a year in fees.
+He also excused him from having to make a payment for lots he bought at bargain prices at the commissioners' last auction of lots in 1800.
+Thornton did not get money from Tortola in 1800.
 All that was worked out when Thornton and his ladies, after a visit with the Madisons at Montpelier, joined the president at Monticello.(7)

-There is no evidence than they discussed the Capitol as they rusticated together, but Thornton thought a presidential appointment proved that he was trusted.
-He assumed that he would still have say when building resumed.
+There is no evidence than they discussed the Capitol as they rusticated together, but Thornton thought his continued presence in the government proved that he was trusted.
+He assumed that he would still have a say when building resumed.
 At some time, Thornton gave the president a copy of his floor plan.
 There is no reason to think that Jefferson did not think the best of Thornton and the general outlines of his Capitol design.

 Then just before congress returned for its second session in the city, the president, who got his exercise by riding around town on horseback, became alarmed.
 He wrote to Claxton: "Observing that the roof of the Representatives chambers has sunk in the middle, that the walls are cracked in several places and pressing out from the perpendicular, I think it necessary that the cause should be examined into by good & experienced persons...."
 He asked for a report from experts and mentioned Hadfield and Blagden, but not Thornton, Hoban and Lovering.
 The next day, October 27, the experts blamed the roof "which presses the walls outward," and recommended buttressing the walls.
 No one in the city had ever built a large oval roof.(8)